-This dish can quickly be made if you have the spices roasted and blended in advance (or you can use ready made chana masala spice which is readily available).
-I recently made a batch of this spice blend to speedup my weeknight cooking.
+This dish can quickly be made if you have the spices roasted and blended in advance (or you can use ready-made chana masala spice which is readily available).
+I recently made a batch of this spice blend to speed up my weeknight cooking.

-After researching quiet a few recipes and several trials, I now have the perfect recipe that I am thrilled to share with you!
+After researching quite a few recipes and several trials, I now have the perfect recipe that I am thrilled to share with you!
 This blend uses Kashmiri red chilies that give the dish a deep orange color and just the right amount of heat and dried mango powder to enhance the tangy tomato flavor.

-The spice blend uses few basic spices and can be made ahead in a big batch or can also be made while you are sautéing onions for this chana masala recipe.
+The spice blend uses a few basic spices and can be made ahead in a big batch or can also be made while you are sautéing onions for this chana masala recipe.

-Here is the Chana Masala recipe using homemade chana masala spice blend that can be made in a jiffy.
+Here is the Chana Masala recipe using a homemade chana masala spice blend that can be made in a jiffy.

 ★ Have you tried this recipe?
 We love your feedback, Please click on the stars in the recipe card below to rate.